The State of Science Reporting in Today’s Digital Media Landscape: A Survey of Journalists and Scientists Who Use SciLine’s Expert Matching Service

 We examined the motivations that journalists cited for reaching out to particular scientists and that scientists had for accepting an interview request from a journalist.
 For both journalists and scientists, the strongest motivating factor was the alignment between the story and the scientist’s expertise.
 Journalists highly prioritized the communication skills of the scientist and were comparatively less motivated by factors like the scientist’s gender identity.
 Scientists commonly considered the outlet that the journalist was working for but reported less emphasis on factors related to their personal benefit including professional benefits and the elevation of their profile.

-screenshot 2024 06 13 at 10.19.05 am
+Screenshot 2024 06 13 at 10.19.05 AM

 Notes: Journalists were asked to evaluate the importance of factors in determining scientists that they reach out to on a scale from 1 (very unimportant) to 5 (very important).

-screenshot 2024 06 13 at 10.19.40 am
+Screenshot 2024 06 13 at 10.19.40 AM

 Notes: Scientists were asked to evaluate the importance of factors in determining whether or not they decide to accept an interview request from a journalist on a scale from 1 (very unimportant) to 5 (very important).